ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

 }
 ```

-#### LOG_LEVEL_ERR
+#### `LOG_LEVEL_ERR`

-You should use error level in OS, HAL, library, application, etc to report all the errors.
-Errors are not considered fatal by OS, library and will not terminate the application.
+Use error levels in the OS, HAL, libraries, applications and so on to report all the errors.
+Mbed OS and libraries do not consider errors fatal, so errors do not terminate the application.

 Usage:

 ```C
 Funcitons returns NULL and does not terminate the application.
 If error is categorized as fatal, use `MBED_CRIT` instead. void *operator new(std::size_t count) {